github/docs/content/code-security/code-scanning/troubleshooting-code-scanning/resource-not-accessible.md

   pull_request:
 ```

+For more information about editing the {% data variables.product.prodname_codeql %} workflow file, see "[AUTOTITLE](/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/customizing-your-advanced-setup-for-code-scanning#editing-a-code-scanning-workflow)."

-## Analysis still failing on the default branch
+### Analysis still failing on the default branch

 If the {% data variables.code-scanning.codeql_workflow %} still fails on a commit made on the default branch, you need to check: